eslamnaaser454/ERP-java-project/README.md

 ### - 🔥 Stores Creation using Factory Design Pattern ✅
 ![FactoryPatternUML](images/FactoryForStores.PNG)

-### - 🔥 Converting supply images from any extension to png ✅
+### - 🔥 Converting supply images from any extension to PNG using Adapter Pattern ✅
 ![AdapterUML](images/AdapterImage.PNG)

 ---